frc8840/8840-utils/README.md

 ### `frc.team_8840_lib.controllers`

 This is where we put all of our speed controller code.
-It contains one file, the `ControllerGroup` class.
+It contains two files, one being the `ControllerGroup` class.
 This class was made to be used with a multitude of different speed controllers, but it doesn't really support CAN yet (coming in near future), only PWM.
+We also have a `SwerveGroup` class, an extension of the `ControllerGroup` specifically for swerve drive.
+A lot of the code was adapted from [Team 364's Swerve Drive](https://github.com/Team364/BaseFalconSwerve) and [Team 3512's Swerve Drive](https://github.com/frc3512/SwerveBot-2022).
+Credit goes to them!

-Refer to `frc.team_8840_lib.examples.TankDrive` for some usage of it.
+Refer to `frc.team_8840_lib.examples.*` for some usage of them.

 ### `frc.team_8840_lib.examples`
 This is where we put all of our examples.
-We only have one example right now, `TankDrive`, which is a simple replica of our code from last year.
+`TankDrive`, which is a simple replica of our code from last year.
 It's a simple setup using Spark Speed Controllers and a Logitech Joystick to control it.
 It's one of the most documented files, so if you're looking for a good amount of documentation, this is the place to go.
+`SwerveDrive` is also in this folder which is an example of possible swerve drive code.
+We haven't done much testing though, so it might not work!

 ### `frc.team_8840_lib.info`